arloncunha/cookie-viewer/.github/WORKFLOW_SETUP.md

 1. Make a change to your extension
 2. Commit and push to trigger the workflow
 3. Check the Actions tab to see the workflow run
-4. Download the artifacts to test the signed CRX file
+4. Download the artifacts to test the extension package

 ## Creating a Release